exercism/docs/building/configlet/README.md

 You can find the details about how to sync the different parts of an exercise [here](/docs/building/configlet/sync).

+## Create files

+Configlet can be used to quickly scaffold files for a new approach, article or exercise.

+You can learn more about how to create these files [here](/docs/building/configlet/create).

 ## Generating UUIDs

 Exercises, tracks and concepts are identified by a UUID.